Embla-Flatlandsmo/openGL-playground/README.md

 # openGL playground
 For playing around with openGL in C++.
+This branch is for my cloud shenanigans!

 The starter code is lifted from https://github.com/bartvbl/TDT4230-Assignment-1